 - Liver: The liver is a sensitive organ.
 In addition to your dog’s lethargy, you’ll observe abdominal pain, icterus (yellowing of the skin and eyes), GI upset, and bruising, indicating internal bleeding.

 - Kidneys: Your dog can lose up to 75% of kidney function before signs present.
 (Scary, right?)
-Both increased and decreased urination are cause for concern.
+Both increased and decreased urination are causes for concern.
 Any change in urine color, and your dog needs to get to the vet.

 - Heart: Cardiac conditions worsen over time.
 Identifying valvular disease or congenital conditions as early as possible is in your dog’s best interest.
 Any changes in respiratory rate or effort are cause for alarm.
 If your dog is coughing, they deserve a radiograph.